 This course is designed to introduce the allied health student to electronic health records in both inpatient and outpatient settings.
+This course may include both classroom and digital activities such as video, tests/quizzes, simulations and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of eight hours and forty-five minutes of out-of-class work will be assigned per week.
+A minimum of five hours of out-of-class work will be assigned per week.

-MPP210 Management in the Medical Office
+MP210 Management in the Medical Office

 This course explores the practices and guidelines involved in running a medical office.
 Topics include medical office skills, governmental compliance, health and safety regulations, risk assessment, the responsibilities of the office manager, and medical marketing.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of nine hours and forty-five minutes of out-of-class work will be assigned per week.
+A minimum of eight hours of out-of-class work will be assigned per week.

-MTP203 Human Resource Management
+MT203 Human Resource Management

 This course examines the processes involved in human resources from a managerial perspective.
 Topics include the functions of human resource management, job analysis, staffing, performance appraisal, training and development, compensation, labor relations, and legal requirements.
+This course may include both classroom and online activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of eleven hours and forty-five minutes of out-of-class work will be assigned per week.
+A minimum of ten hours of out-of-class work will be assigned per week.